 Simple aerobic exercises such as walking, jogging, brisk walking, jumping jacks, swimming, or running are great ways to get your body moving.
 They are easy ways to incorporate exercise into daily life.

-In a systemic review of 21 research articles, the author concluded that strength training programs and high-intensity aerobic exercises are highly effective for treating migraine headaches [Ref]
+In a systematic review of 21 research articles, the author concluded that strength training programs and high-intensity aerobic exercises are highly effective for treating migraine headaches [Ref]

 Yoga has been shown to have beneficial results in individuals with migraines, showing a decrease in the frequency of migraine episodes.

 Yoga has been studied for migraine prevention and treatment.
-When combined with pills, it can reduce the severity of headaches, and frequency of migraine episodes, and may reduce the requirement to use reliever medications [Ref].
+When combined with pills, it can reduce the severity of headaches and the frequency of migraine episodes, and may reduce the requirement to use reliever medications [Ref].

 High-intensity interval training is a training program that alternates between two phases: one phase of short exercises and the other of either rest or low-intensity exercises.